tado/hkiit25/01-01_workshop_slides_en.md

 ---

-## What This Workshop Aims to Achieve
+## What This Workshop Aims For

-We aim not only to "use" digital technology but also to **master it as a "tool for expression."**
+We aim not only to "use" digital technology but to **"freely manipulate it as a tool for expression."**

-Through 6 days of intensive learning, you will acquire **practical skills to expand your creativity.**
+Through 6 days of intensive learning, we will acquire **practical skills to expand your creativity.**

 ---

 ## Objective 1: Understanding and Creative Application of Generative AI

 ### Learning Content
-- Understanding core technologies: Transformers, LLMs
+- Conceptual understanding of core technologies such as Transformers and LLMs
-- Applications to image, music, and code generation
+- Application to image, music, and code generation
-- Perceiving AI as a "source of ideas" or "co-creator"
+- Viewing AI as an "idea source" and "collaborator"
-- Methods to incorporate AI into your creative process
+- Methods to incorporate into your creative process

 ### Specific Topics
 - Fundamentals of prompt engineering